Introduction

 Hi-Tech Park was created in 2005 and is considered the leading IT cluster in Central and Eastern Europe with the best conditions for setting up and developing business.

-”The Silicon valley of Eastern Europe“, ”The world AI development center“, ”Paradise for programmers“ – these are just some of the evaluations of Belarus by the most prominent foreign mass media, such as The Wall Street Journal, Forbes, Financial Times.
+”The Silicon valley of Eastern Europe“, ”The world AI development center“, ”Paradise for programmers“ – these are just some of the evaluations of Belarus by the most prominent foreign mass media, such as The Wall Street Journal, Forbes, The Financial Times.

 The first stage of the Hi-Tech Park development – HTP 1.0 – lasted till the end of 2016.
-During that period the main model for IT-companies was outsourcing –software development with further transferring ownership rights to the client.
+During that period the main model for IT-companies was outsourcing – software development with further transferring ownership rights to the client.

 Already in December 2017 the President signed Decree No 8 “On the development of digital economy”.
 The business community and foreign experts called it “breakthrough”.
 This event gave a start to HTP 2.0.

-Hi-Tech Park provides its residents with minimal taxes, instruments of the so called “English law”, possibility of free movement of capital, transparent regulations for block chain and crypto currency, a lot of other benefits.
+Hi-Tech Park provides its residents with minimal taxes, instruments of English law, transparent regulations for blockchain and cryptocurrency, a lot of other benefits.

 Annually Hi-Tech Park welcomes dozens of foreign delegations – from high-level country officials to representatives of business and major corporations.

-Kuprevicha, 1/1, 220141, Minsk, Belarus.
+Kuprevicha, 1/1, 220084, Minsk, Belarus.